zjhzlin/MIT-Course-6.0001-Assignments/Assignment PS5/README.md

 # MIT-Course-6.0001-Assignment-Problem Set 4

-### 4a - get permutation list of a string
+### 5 - monitor news feeds over the internet

 Knowledge:
-1. use of recursive.
-How to think recursively
+1. use object-oriented programming - classes and inheritance

 Learning Notes:
 1. Abstract. -> Use function to abstract the process